Pareto sensitivity, most-changing sub-fronts, and knee solutions: The constrained case

-For the~DIRECT algorithm, we include in Figure~\ref{fig:DIRECT-knee-constr} the plots showing the values of the~$\MCF$ and~MCM over the iterations for all constrained problems from Table~\ref{tab:test_prob_constr}, and we do not represent the parameter, objective, and decision spaces because the final solution to the minimization problem in~\eqref{prob:point_based_formulation} is nearly identical to that of the~NM algorithm, except for problem~VFM1\textit{constr}.
-For~VFM1\textit{constr}, the final solution found by~DIRECT lies on the west boundary of the Pareto front (see objective space of Figure~\ref{fig:VFM1constr-opt-DIRECT-knee}), whereas the solution found by~NM lies on the upper boundary, as shown in the objective space of Figure~\ref{fig:VFM1constr2-opt-knee}.
+For the~DIRECT algorithm, we include in Figure~\ref{fig:DIRECT-knee-constr} the plots showing the values of the~$\MCF$ and~MCM over the iterations for all constrained problems from Table~\ref{tab:test_prob_constr}, and we do not represent the \tcb{weight vector}, objective, and decision spaces because the final solution to the minimization problem~\eqref{prob:point_based_formulation} \tcb{in~\tcb{the main step} of Algorithm~\ref{alg:snee}} is nearly identical to that of the~NM algorithm, except for problem~VFM1\textit{constr}.
+For~VFM1\textit{constr}, the \tcb{nondominated point} found by~DIRECT lies on the west boundary of the Pareto front (see objective space of Figure~\ref{fig:VFM1constr-opt-DIRECT-knee}), whereas the \tcb{nondominated point} found by~NM lies on the upper boundary, as shown in the objective space of Figure~\ref{fig:VFM1constr2-opt-knee}.
 Such differences arise because the~$\MCF$ is non-convex, causing the~NM algorithm to get stuck in local minimizers, while the~DIRECT algorithm finds global minimizers (or, at least, better local minimizers than~NM).
 It becomes then evident that knee solutions can have a local or global nature.
 Interestingly, the results for problem~VFM1\textit{constr} shown in plot~d) of Figure~\ref{fig:DIRECT-knee-constr} suggest that a minimizer of the~$\MCF$ may not correspond to a minimizer of the~$\MCM$.
-This discrepancy arises because the ellipsoidal neighborhood becomes degenerate at the point corresponding to the optimal solution (and nearby points), as shown in the objective space in Figure~\ref{fig:VFM1constr-opt-DIRECT-knee}.
-The degeneracy occurs because the matrix~$\nabla \bar{F}(\lambda)$ is highly ill-conditioned, with two of its three eigenvalues close to zero, resulting in an elongated ellipsoid that inflates the value of the~$\MCM$.
-This observation confirms that minimizing the~$\MCM$ instead of the~$\MCF$ is not a reliable approach for finding knee solutions, as previously noted in Remark~\ref{rem:MCFvsMCM}.
+This discrepancy arises because the ellipsoidal neighborhood becomes degenerate at the \tcb{weight vector} corresponding to the optimal solution \tcb{of problem~\eqref{prob:point_based_formulation}} (and nearby points), as shown in the objective space \tcb{of} Figure~\ref{fig:VFM1constr-opt-DIRECT-knee}.
+The degeneracy occurs because the matrix~\tcb{$\nabla_{\lambda} (F(x(\lambda)))$} is highly ill-conditioned, with two of its three eigenvalues close to zero, resulting in an elongated ellipsoid that inflates the value of the~$\MCM$.
+This observation confirms that minimizing the~$\MCM$ instead of the~$\MCF$ is not a reliable approach for finding knee solutions, as previously noted in Remark~\ref{rem:MCFvsMCM} \tcb{of Subsection~\ref{subsec:results_unc}}.